Turkish Medical Association (TMA) is the organized voice of physicians in Turkey, under the constitutional guarantee.

 The local organizations control the application of Medical Deontology Regulations about professional practice and behaviors.
 Turkish Medical Association translates the World Medical Association’s circulars into Turkish and forms opinions on the subjects specific to Turkey.

-What does TMA do for Public?
+What does TMA do for the community?

 Turkish Medical Association uses mass communication tools, web sites for public information; answers the people’s questions through “doktorum.dr.tr” web site and web addresses containing “dr.tr” extension.